Sarthakbdj/Niya_letta_python_arush_created/RENDER_DEPLOYMENT_GUIDE.md

 ### Required Environment Variables
 - `OPENAI_API_KEY`: Your OpenAI API key from platform.openai.com
+- `LETTA_TOKEN`: Your Letta Cloud API token from letta.com
 - `PINECONE_API_KEY`: Your Pinecone API key (optional, for enhanced features)
 - `PORT`: Automatically set by Render.com

+### How to Get Letta Token:
+1. Go to [letta.com](https://letta.com) and sign up
+2. Navigate to your dashboard/API settings
+3. Generate a new API token
+4. Copy the token and use it as `LETTA_TOKEN` in Render

 ### Optional Environment Variables
 - `PINECONE_INDEX_NAME`: Index name for Pinecone (default: niya-production)